 The route is open all year, but riders will have to turn around at the Kohaihai road-end during summer as the Heaphy Track is closed to bikes from December to May.
-As well as providing a link between The Old Ghost Road and the Heaphy, the Heartland Ride is a great way to explore the spectacular northern end of the West Coast.
+As well as providing a link between The Old Ghost Road and the Heaphy, the Connector Ride is a great way to explore the spectacular northern end of the West Coast.

 The laidback town of Karamea is a good place to stay while exploring the region’s attractions, including the must-see Oparara basin and its limestone arches (50km return trip from Karamea, including 32km of gravel).

 As well as linking The Old Ghost Road with the Heaphy Track, this route also connects to the Old Ghost Roundabout Heartland Ride which heads south from Seddonville to Granity and back to Lyell via the Denniston Plateau, and forms one section of the epic Kahurangi 500 bikepacking route.

 Starting from The Old Ghost Road northern trailhead, the route follows Mokihinui Road through the settlement of Seddonville.
 Take the opportunity to stop at the Rough and Tumble Lodge or Seddonville Hotel (pub) as there are few opportunities to buy food and drink on the journey ahead.